MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-walkthrough-5-publish-web-service.md

 ### Deploy as a new web service

-To deploy a new web service derived from our experiment, click **[Preview] Deploy Web Service** below the canvas.
+To deploy a new web service derived from our experiment, click **Deploy Web Service**  below the canvas and **Deploy Web Service [New]**.
 Machine Learning Studio transfers you to the Azure Machine Learning Web Services Deploy Experiment page.

 Enter a name for the web service and elect a pricing plan.
 If you have an existing pricing plan you can select it, otherwise you must create a new price plan for the service.